tenngoxars/Serchain/README.md

 3. **Enter an Ethereum address** in the input field (must start with `0x` and be 42 characters long)

 4. **View results** in the beautiful table interface with:
-   - Transaction direction (Incoming/Outgoing)
+   - Transaction direction (Incoming/Outgoing) with visual indicators
-   - Timestamp
+   - Timestamp with proper formatting
-   - From/To addresses
+   - From/To addresses with copy-friendly display
    - Value and asset type
    - Gas fees
-   - Transaction hash
+   - Animated table rows with smooth transitions

 5. **Export data** by clicking the download button to get a CSV file